|Jaunty caps, well turned out, good drill - the ship's company of HMS Thanet at the march-past in pre-war Hong Kong|

 Johnston, William (1916-2007) SSX 25688

-He joined the Royal Navy 25th May 1938.
+He joined the Royal Navy 25 May 1938.
 He served in RN shore establishment at Chatham HMS Pembroke (1938/1939).
 He sailed to Hong Kong on the County Class heavy cruiser HMS Cornwall (15/3/39-25/5/39).
 He dived into the water following the order to abandon ship and was picked up by one of the Carley floats and reached the shore.
-They got hold of a small boat (any this time with A/B Crawford Sto.
-Wilson).
+When they got ashore they found a small boat.
 They were later were picked up by a whaler (ship's boat) and sailed to Singapore.
 He was evacuated from Singapore on board HMAS Hobart and taken to Batavia (Jakarta) from where he sailed on the troopship HMT Dunera to Colombo, Ceylon.
 On return to UK he joined the submarine service, serving on submarines including HMS Scorcher and HMS Unruly.
 He was promoted to Petty Officer.
 After the war he served in the Merchant Navy.
-He never forgot his time on Thanet and the battle at Emdau and the escape two Singapore.
+He never forgot his time on Thanet, the battle at Emdau and the escape to Singapore.
 He passed away in 2007 aged 91.
 He left four daughters one of whom, Lorrain Johnston, has kindly provided me with information about her father's war time experiences.

 Trevett, Alexander (Alec) Y